RConsortium/marshalling-wg/README.md

 Group](https://www.r-consortium.org/all-projects/isc-working-groups)
 on Marshaling and Serialization in R started in May 2024.

+For instructions on how to join us, see [this issue](https://github.com/RConsortium/marshalling-wg/issues/2).

 ---

 # :calendar: **We're meeting in person on Thursday 2024-07-11 @ 15:30-17:30 UTC+02h at useR!
 2024, Salzburg, Austria.
 The room is "Wolfgangsee"**